nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**:

 - 6a.
 Information provided is invalid or incomplete.
-    - 5ai.
-System notifies the user, prompts them to edit the provided details.<br>
+    - 6ai.
+System notifies the user and prompts them to edit the provided details.<br>
       Use Case Ends.<br><br>

 - 7a.
-Volunteer is already available on the selected date(s).
+Volunteer is already available on one or more of the selected date(s).
     - 7ai.
-System notifies user prompts the user to edit the provided details.<br>
+System notifies the user.
+Volunteer's available dates do not change. <br>
       Use Case Ends.<br><br>

 - 8a.
 Free day addition fails.
     - 8ai.
-System notifies user prompts the user to edit the provided details.<br>
+System notifies the user and prompts them to edit the provided details.<br>
       Use Case Ends.<br><br>

 #### UC05.
 Remove a Free Day from a Volunteer